 "I am interested in CSL because growing up in Africa; I constantly felt the importance of strong community involvement.
 I would like to live out my passion for community in my new home Edmonton, by working in community with different age groups.
 I had a great experience in two CSL placements at Ronald McDonald House and CANAVUA.
 In the future, I would like to start my own non-profit organization to serve the community.
 I think the Pathways program is a great way to acquire the necessary tools and skills for my journey in community work."

-Linda will be working with the Seniors Association of Greater Edmonton (Sage) for her summer internship placement.
+Linda worked with the Seniors Association of Greater Edmonton (Sage) for her summer internship placement.

 Psychology & Sociology, 4th year